SasmitDey/APIpractice/README.md

 -Random Duck Image - Does exactly what it says

--PoetryDB - The latest and longest API code as of writing.
+-PoetryDB - The latest(no longer) and longest API code as of writing.
 Good website with a decently sized database of poets and their poems

+-IP tracker - Found this cool website that returns data such as location, provider, proxyUse, vpnUse, torUse and other cool data from ip address (public obviously)